fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		<br/><img width="406" alt="image" src="https://user-images.githubusercontent.com/12229810/209465301-a816bd24-44d7-4e48-93ac-872857115631.png">
 		* Reason: It means that the game can not find a position to spawn special infected, usually happen when director stops spawning special infected (C1m4 before evelator) or NAV problem (can't find any valid nav area to spawn infected near survivors)

+		* 🟥Infected limit + numbers of survivor + spectators can not exceed 32 slots, otherwise server fails to spawn S.I.
 		* I can't do anything about the nav pathfinding, only Valve or map authors can handle nav problem.
 		* Recommand to install [Zombie Spawn Fix](https://forums.alliedmods.net/showthread.php?t=333351)
 	</details>